-The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.
+The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X. 14

 - 2.7.1.
 The activated system shall recognise all situations in which it needs to transition the control back to the driver. - 2.7.2.
-The timing of the transition demand shall be such that sufficient time is provided for a safe transition to manual driving. - 2.7.2.1 In case of any failure of the system or of any function needed for the operation, the system shall immediately initiate a transition demand upon detection. - 2.7.3.
+The initiation of the transition demand shall be such that sufficient time is provided for a safe transition to manual driving. - 2.7.2.1.
+In case of a planned event, a transition demand shall be given latest [15] s before the event occurs. [see also proposal for 2.7.2.1 (bottom of document)] - 2.7.2.2.
+In case of an unplanned event, a transition demand shall be given upon detection. - 2.7.2.3 In case of any failure of the system or of any function needed for the operation, the system shall immediately initiate a transition demand upon detection.
+15 - 2.7.3.
 During the transition phase the system shall continue to operate.
 The system may reduce the speed of the vehicle to ensure its safe operation but shall not bring it to standstill unless required by the situation (e.g. due to vehicles or obstacles obstructing the path of the vehicle). - 2.7.3.1.
 Once in standstill the vehicle may remain in this condition and shall then activate the hazard warning lights within 5 s. - 2.7.3.2.
 During the transition phase, the transition demand shall be escalated latest after 4 s after the start of the transition demand. - 2.7.4.
-A transition demand and phase shall only be terminated once the system is deactivated or a minimum risk manoeuvre has started. - 2.7.4.1.
-In case the driver is not responding to a transition demand by deactivating the system either manually as per paragraph 2.4.4. or automatically as per paragraph 2.4.5, a minimum risk manoeuvre shall be started automatically, earliest 10 s after the start of the transition demand. - 2.7.4.1.1.
-Notwithstanding paragraph 2.7.4.1. a minimum risk manoeuvre may be initiated immediately in case of a severe ALKS or severe vehicle failure.
-It is recognized that in case of a severe vehicle failure the ALKS may no longer be capable of fulfilling the requirements of this Regulation, but it shall aim at enabling a safe transition of control back to the driver.
+A transition demand shall only be terminated once the system is deactivated or a minimum risk manoeuvre has started.